The 11 Best Movies To Stream On Starz Right Now

 CinemaBlend is partnering with Tidal to bring you fresh content to stay in and stream with each day.
-We're also offering a special 4 months for 4 dollars rate.
+We're also offering a free 30 day trial.
 You can sign up for the package with Tidal here.

 Looking for something good to watch on Starz?
 Fret not, we've got you covered.
 The station has a treasure trove of great films available, from various different genres to boot, and you certainly have a wonderful collection of movies to watch.
 But the task of picking one can be daunting.
 That's where we come in!
 I went through and picked out a few of the best movies worth streaming from Starz's current collection.
 Here are 11 movies worth seeing!